VegoChan/leetcode/README.md

 # leetcode
-Leecode is a personal project to record the solutions and thoughts of LeetCode questions.
+Leecode is a personal project to record the solutions and thoughts of LeetCode problems.